Arizona family warns about rare disorder caused by COVID-19

 PAYSON, AZ — Whatever “IT” is, 12-year-old Elizabeth English certainly had it.
-Smiling, hopeful, full of life; her mother Carrie describes her as "bubbly."
+Smiling, hopeful, full of life; her mother Carrie described her as "bubbly."

 “She was very involved with student government cheerleading and gymnastics all that type of stuff,” Carrie English said.